 Demographics and wine selections

 If your store is located in an area where the demographics are not likely to have shoppers interested in gourmet food and fine wine, the wine department is likely to be meager.
 I have three Costco stores within easy driving distance.
-The Foster City store, though not nearly as good as the big three, has a far better wine inventory than the two stores in South San Francisco.
+The Foster City store, though not nearly as good as the big three, has a far better wine inventory than many of the other Costco stores in Northern California.

 Best prices on popular brands